I love health and passionately believe we should do more to look after our health. Natural remedies can be as effective as conventional ones

 - Add nuts, especially walnuts, to your diet.

 - Sardines, salmon, cod, and halibut are all great fish to add to your diet

 - Fatty oil

 - Red Meats such as beef and pork

 - Acid fruit and vegetables

-Pineapples are a useful source of vitamin C, but are not rich in any other vitamins so it is better avoided as the acidic content of this fruit can cause a lot of problems including gum problems.
+Pineapples are a useful source of vitamin C, but are not rich in any other vitamins.
+They are better avoided as the acidic content can cause a lot of problems including gum problems.

 Kiwi fruits are rich in purines.
 They are transported long distances to reach your local supermarket.
 During transportation, they will start to break down and this causes the amount of purines in the fruit to increase.

 If you enjoy eating grapes by all means continue, but stick to the red and black grapes which are quite different from white grapes.
-White grapes are incredibly rich in sugar and they are also highly acidic, and should be avoided at all cost.
+White grapes are incredibly rich in sugar.
+They are also highly acidicand should be avoided at all cost.

 Top Tips For Easing Arthritis Symptoms